LucaDillenburg/Resolvedor-Sistemas-Lineares/README.md

 # System of Linear Equations Solver
-A C program that solves systems of linear equations written in a file with N variables.
+A program that solves systems of linear equations written in a file with N variables.
 It uses Gaussian Elimination algorithm.
+All the data structures used were created using only built-in elements.

 ## Example
 ```sh